• Services

 Managing commercial property leases is tricky.
 Remembering to pay rent, sign renewal paperwork, pay your share of common area maintenance fees — it can get overwhelming.

 That’s where Leasecake comes in.
-We store all your information in one place, send you reminders, help you maintain ASC 842 compliance, and so much more.
+Our lease management software store all your information in one place, send you reminders, help you maintain ASC 842 compliance, and so much more.

 Want to see what Leasecake can do and how tenants operate portfolios using our location management software?
 Schedule a free consultation, and we’ll review your needs and current workflow to see if Leasecake is right for your business.